freedomsha/taskcoach/taskcoach/doc/proto.rst

    * Subject: string
    * Task coach ID of the task the effort is related to: N-string
-   * Effort start date: date and time
+   * Effort start Date: Date and time
-   * Effort end date: date and time, may be NULL.
+   * Effort end Date: Date and time, may be NULL.

 The desktop answers with the Task Coach ID for the newly created effort.